turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Run the load script: `bundle exec rake load_script:run`

 You won't get any feedback in the terminal that it's working, but you'll see the activity in your server.
 As long as the script is running, we are hitting our application with actual traffic that we can monitor using New Relic.

+However, if you run it before we have done any of the optimizations the load script will probably time out. `browse_loan_requests` will go to `/browse` - which will try to render ~500k loan requests on the page.
+We will run the load script in section 3, after we have implemented pagination.

 **NOTE:** if you are testing in production, prepend the command with `SERVER_URL=https://myURL.herokuapp.com`.